• Skip to main content

 Lack of sleep will undermine your diet, increase carb and sugar cravings, decrease your willpower, and rob you of energy to work out.

-If you are serious about improving your body composition, you need to get serious about sleep too.
+If you are serious about improving your body composition, you need to get serious about sleep, too.

-What is body composition – Final Thoughts
+What is body composition – Wrapping up

 Rather than get hung up on what you weigh, it’s better to care about what that weight is made up of – your body composition.